 Services

-Our Talking Therapies services are available free to anyone over the age of 18 who is registered with a GP in Barking and Dagenham, Havering, and Redbridge
+Our Talking Therapies services are available free to anyone over the age of 18 who is registered with a GP in Barking and Dagenham, Havering, Redbridge and Waltham Forest.

 Our service can help people with a range of problems including: